EngyKf/fwd-landing-page/README.md

 * [Instructions](#instructions)
 * [Developer](#developer)
 ## General info
-This project is about Landing page of a website Instructions this project contains the following files , HTML, CSS and jaca script to get started open the js file and start by connecting the js file with HTML and the css and add the css to html to style it
+This project is about Landing page of a website using HTML, CSS & JAVASCRIPT it includes 4 different sections with nav bar buttons to navigate you easily and a scroll to top button to bring you up.
 ## Features
 * 4 navigation buttons
 * 1 scroll to top button